 1) Gaslighting is a persistent form of manipulation through misrepresentation.
 It’s a brainwashing tactic that causes indecision and doubt.
 Even when you expose the tactic and lies, they admit or relent.
 Instead, they will often exaggerate and embellish the lie to a greater extent.

-The term gaslighting comes from the Gaslight (1944), where a husband convinces his wife she’s insane.
+The term gaslighting comes from the film “Gaslight” (1944), where a husband convinces his wife she’s insane.
 He sets up situations and denies they exist, continually telling her she imagines things.
-It causes her to question her sanity.
+Naturally, it causes her to question her sanity.

 2) Frequently lies, exaggerates, and misrepresents facts.
 Narcissists try to elicit negative emotional responses.
 They know when you are upset, you are more susceptible to manipulation.
 It can be a part of the gaslighting technique, but its most common use is group situations.